 Alto trombone position chart

-In case you may not be aware, the slide positions for alto trombone are completely different from tenor trombone.
+In case you may not be aware, the alto trombone slide positions are completely different from tenor trombone.
+In other words, the alto is not just a smaller tenor.
 The fundamental of a tenor trombone is concert Bb and the fundamental for an alto trombone is concert Eb.

-That tells you that the partials on the alto are a fourth higher than tenor.
+The partials on the alto, therefore, are a fourth higher than tenor.
 The second partial on a tenor is Bb at the bottom of the bass clef staff, and the corresponding partial for the alto is the Eb in the middle of the bass clef staff.

-Before showing you the position chart, let me make one point.
+Before diving into the position chart, let me make one point.
 Reading alto clef is NOT required for alto trombone.
 In fact, I think it is pretty silly to learn alto trombone in alto clef.
 Unless you plan on being a symphonic player where those ancient parts for alto were written in alto clef, learn the instrument in bass clef.
 Especially if you are a tenor trombone player, you’ll want to learn the alto trombone using the same notation that you are used to.
+Otherwise, you’ll never be able to read the parts handed out to you.

 Below is a comparison of the first position overtone series between alto and tenor.